 Not only do fewer Air Force pilots and Naval aviators affect military readiness, it also constricts even further the supply of commercial pilots.
 In the 1980s, roughly two-thirds of airline pilots came from the military.
 Since then, the percentage is now one-third and, given the predicted shortage of military fliers, the pipeline of ex-military pilots will likely shrink further.

-Meanwhile, notwithstanding the COVID 19’s temporary impact on reduced air travel, the International Air Transport Association predicts demand for air travel will double over the next 20 years; a prediction supported in part by the fact that last year alone, Boeing and Airbus delivered more than 1,400 new commercial aircraft to domestic and international airlines combined.
+Meanwhile, the International Air Transport Association predicts demand for air travel will double over the next 20 years; a prediction supported in part by the fact that last year alone, Boeing and Airbus delivered more than 1,400 new commercial aircraft to domestic and international airlines combined.

 What is needed to cure the pilot deficit